thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

        and rebroadcast of any transactions from inbound peers is disabled, unless the peer has the 'forcerelay' permission.
 RPC transactions are not affected. (default: 0)

+  -chainlocknotify=<cmd>
+       Execute command when the best chainlock changes (%s in cmd is replaced by chainlocked block hash)

+  -coinstatsindex
+       Maintain coinstats index used by the gettxoutset RPC (default: 0)

   -conf=<file>
        Specify path to read-only configuration file.
 Relative paths will be